WorldLabyrinthDay: A Global Celebration of the Labyrinth

 In a culture that both “doesn’t do death” (eg. no service, visitation), yet claims the right to choose death (Medical Assistance in Dying) how do Ministry Personnel help people of faith navigate the complexity of choices as we confront End of Life issues?
 How can we enable helpful conversations?

-This is the first of two events designed to help Ministry Personnel support individuals and families as they plan for End-of-Life decisions.
+This was the first of two events designed to help Ministry Personnel support individuals and families as they plan for End-of-Life decisions.

 How our faith inform our views of life and death